ynkzlk/getting_and_cleaning_data_course_project/Codebook.md

 - Merged datasets: *x_full*, *subject_full*, *y_full*
 - Correct names for *x_full*: *features* contains them and are applied to the column names in *mean_and_stdev_features*
 - *full_data*: merges *x_full*, *subject_full*, *y_full*
 - *full_data_average*: contains the average of each variable for each activity and each subject.
-This data will be later stored in **tidy_dataset.txt**
+This data will be later stored in *tidy_dataset.txt*

----
-title: "CodeBook.md"
-author: "YZuehlke"
-date: "22 November 2015"
----